rjgleave/1001-aws-reference-architectures/README.md

 ## What's Here
 ==============

-This repo includes a series of sub folders containing reference architecutre diagrams.
+This repo includes a series of sub folders containing reference architecture diagrams.

 1. README.md - this file
 2. FOLDERS: each folder includes:
     *   a PDF of the reference architecture
-    *   xxx
-    *   xxx
+    *   a couple of different size images - regular and thumbnail

 ---
 ## TABLE OF CONTENTS